waddella/tclImageScale/README.md

 ### Use

-The `ImageScale` package provides the `image_scale` procedure which takes the following 5 arguments
+The `ImageScale` package provides the `image_scale` procedure in the `imagescale` namespace which takes the following 5 arguments

 * `srcimg` A photo object created with "image create photo"
 * `newwidth` The new width of the image in pixels